Scrut1ny/GrapheneOS-Guide/README.md

 - 📳 Configuring Mobile Carrier
   - Use a free public Wi-Fi network far from your home to configure your recently acquired mobile carrier.
-- 🌐 Utilizing Port 53 with a VPN
+- 🌐 Utilizing Port 53 with a VPN on Public WiFi
   - Connect to a VPN service, configuring it to use port 53.
-This disguises VPN traffic as DNS queries, bypassing login requirements on public WiFi networks, ensuring unrestricted internet access while preserving privacy and security.
+This disguises VPN traffic as DNS queries, bypassing login requirements on public WiFi with captive portal networks, ensuring unrestricted internet access while preserving privacy and security.

 - 📲 Mobile Accessories (optional)
   - Protective Case/Cover